we are common insignificant sinners with an uncompromising passion for the advancement of the Judeo-Christian faith.

 There are many prophecy-watchers that believe we will witness the total destruction of Damascus, that it's only a matter of time, and that this will constitute yet another sign that we are living in the end-times.
 Isaiah's credentials as a prophet of God have already been well established.

 In spite of reassurances from world leaders that the enemies of Assad are being driven back, and beaten down, the fighting continues.
-Bashar al-Assad remains in power, though sections of Damascus itself have been bombed out.
+Bashar al-Assad remains in power, with help from Russia, though sections of Damascus itself have been bombed out.
 Yet the various factions and militia groups appear to be fighting each other as much as they're fighting the Syrian troops.
 Still, there is no doubt that the power of Damascus over the rest of Syria has been seriously shaken.
 Only time will tell if the prophecy will be fulfilled in our day.
 What does seem certain is that the Arab peoples, the sons of Ishmael, seem to be living up to the prophecy in Genesis:

 modern Syria